google-deepmind/lab/README.md

 * *q3map2* is taken from
   [github.com/TTimo/GtkRadiant](https://github.com/TTimo/GtkRadiant),
-  revision 69972f94582f0723c9ceaabf6751a911bf1fdcc3.
-A few minor local modifications add synchronization and use C99 constructs to replace formerly non-portable or undefined behaviour.
+  revision d3d00345c542c8d7cc74e2e8a577bdf76f79c701.
+A few minor local modifications add synchronization.
 We also expect this code to be stable.

 * *ioquake3* is taken from
   [github.com/ioquake/ioq3](https://github.com/ioquake/ioq3),